Novalnet-AG/Magento2-Hyva-Checkout-Integration-By-Novalnet/README.md

 <p align="center">
     <img src="https://www.novalnet.de/images/nn-logo-200x65.png" />
 </p>
-<h1 align="center">Magento 2 Hyvä Integration By Novalnet </h1>
+<h1 align="center">Magento 2 Hyvä Checkout Integration By Novalnet </h1>

 # About Novalnet Payments

-Novalnet AG is a globally recognized full-service payment provider headquartered in Germany, offering a comprehensive payment platform that supports international and local payment methods.
+Novalnet AG <a href="https://www.novalnet.de/"> is a globally recognized full-service payment provider headquartered in Germany, offering a comprehensive payment platform that supports international and local payment methods.
 With a strong focus on automation, security, and compliance, Novalnet simplifies the entire payment process - from checkout to settlement - for online merchants and marketplaces.

 ## Key Highlights:
 * Supports over 150 international and local payment methods including credit/debit cards, SEPA direct debit, PayPal, Apple Pay, Google Pay, and more.